deliveryhero/terraform-aws-service-quota-alarms/README.md

 It will not create alarms for items:

-- 2a: There is too many metrics here to make alarms and most of them do not have a corresponding quota that can be adjusted
+- 2a: These metrics do not support the `SERVICE_QUOTA` math function so an alarm threshold cannot be set
 - 2c: These do not look critical or useful

 ### Challenges of measuring service quota usage